 - spring mix salad

 - 1 large ripe mango, peeled, pitted, and chopped

 - Combine ginger, garlic, soy sauce, olive oil, lemon and lime juice in a shallow dish.

-- Marinade ahi tuna steaks in mixture for 10 minutes on each side.
+- Marinade ahi tuna steaks in the mixture for 10 minutes on each side.
 Reserve the marinade to make the dressing.

 - Gently pat ahi tuna steaks with roasted sesame seeds.

 - Place the marinade in a saucepan, and bring to a boil.
 Quickly whisk in cornstarch and water.
-Once sauce starts to thicken remove from heat and set aside.
+Once the sauce starts to thicken remove from heat and set aside.

-- Preheat cast iron skillet on medium high heat.
+- Preheat cast-iron skillet on medium-high heat.
 Place tuna steaks and cook each side for 1 minute.
 Feel free to also cook sides for 30 seconds each.